 Interesting Companies to Watch:

 Abra (A Better Remittance App)

 When on September 10th, 2015, Abra announced that it raised $12 million in funding, it was a seminal moment for Bitcoin’s evolution for remittances.
-For the first time ever, there was a startup with enough funds to acquire 100,000+ customers.
+For the first time ever, there was a startup with enough funds to acquire 100,000+ remittances customers.
 This made Bitcoin for remittances no longer a hypothetical question.
-We were finally able to compare Abra’s progress with initial trajectory of regular remittance startups:
+We were finally able to compare Abra’s progress with initial trajectories of established remittances startups: